What is a Misdemeanor & How LongDoes It Stay On Your Record?

 • Community Service: Courts may mandate community service as part of the sentence.

-• Jail Time: While misdemeanors typically involve shorter sentences than felonies, offenders can still face significant jail time.
+• Jail Time: Misdemeanors usually have shorter sentences than felonies.
+But, offenders can still face significant jail time.

 Long-Term Consequences

-Even though misdemeanors are considered less severe than felonies, they still appear on criminal background checks and can affect various aspects of life.
+Misdemeanors are less severe than felonies.
+But, they still show up on background checks and can impact many areas of life.
 Individuals with misdemeanor convictions often report challenges in securing employment or housing.

 Trespassing and certain forms of sexual harassment are categorized as misdemeanor offenses that will be permanently stored in your legal history for two full years from the date it occurred.

-For example, studies indicate that nearly 60% of individuals with misdemeanor convictions experience difficulties finding jobs due to their records.
-In summary, while misdemeanors may seem minor compared to felonies, they can have significant and lasting repercussions.
+Studies show that nearly 60% of those with misdemeanor convictions have trouble finding jobs due to their records.
+In summary, misdemeanors are less serious than felonies.
+But, they can have serious and lasting effects.

 Related Article: Convicted of a Misdemeanor